coveo-labs/zapier/README.md

  1. The values of the keys within the `inputData` in the `bundle`

 Replace the `const orgId` and `const sourceId` values with the corresponding source and organization IDs you wish to push to.
-The values of the `inputData` can be anything you wish.
+The values of the `inputData` can be anything you wish, but do not change the keys unless absolutely necessary.

 Now, you'll have to give authentication to the local test.
 This requires an access token to your source.
 Since we cannot generate access tokens in these files, we must do the following commands on the command line: